To date in 2020, the global fear of coronavirus* has led to:

 - Counterfeit masks and related products flooding the market

 The outbreak of the deadly new 2019 novel coronavirus (COVID-19) — “coronavirus” — in the city of Wuhan, China has captivated and alarmed people worldwide.

 And as the virus has begun to spread outside of China, panicked consumers are seeking to protect themselves by stocking up on medical masks, hazmat suits, air cleaning supplies, and anything else they think can possibly keep them healthy.

-*We explored the impact of the coronavirus scare on Amazon product sales using Jungle Scout’s product and market research data, revealing trending health safety products, price spikes, sold-out products, and more.
+*We explored the impact of the coronavirus scare on Amazon product sales using Jungle Scout — an all-in-one platform for selling on Amazon — and its product and market research data, revealing trending health safety products, price spikes, sold-out products, and more.